jdauphant/developers-documentation/_scalingo_api/apps.md

 They are paginated so a response contain a boolean indicating if there is more archives available and a string cursor you need to provide to get next list.

-One response item contain the file size and the approximate time period provided.
+One response item contains the file size and the approximate time period provided.

 ||| col |||